 Øvredal does create at least one effective jump not dissimilar to the big shock in The Descent (2005).
 [PLOT SPOILERS] Brian Cox and Emile Hirsch are cowering in the elevator from what they believe to be the witch coming after them and Cox attacks it with an axe – only to discover he has instead hit Ophelia Lovibond.

-Andre Øvredal next went on to make the Guillermo Del Toro scripted/produced Scary Stories to Tell in the Dark (2019) and the Norwegian mythological fantasy Mortal (2020).
+Andre Øvredal next went on to make the Guillermo Del Toro scripted/produced Scary Stories to Tell in the Dark (2019) and the Norwegian mythological fantasy Mortal (2020), as well as produced the horror film Umma (2022).